QueueLab/.github/profile/README.md

 ## Quality Computer Experience
-QC𝕏 is an applied research-first artificial intelligence startup working on the intersection of nature and computation.
+QCX is an applied research-first artificial intelligence startup working on the intersection of nature and computation.

 Connect with our team
 https://tally.so/r/wkWqkd